iiasa/message-ix-models/doc/global/energy/resource/nuclear.rst

    FCCCG(1) and (2) as well as DANESS refer to estimates from more complicated models of the dependency of extraction costs on uranium concentration (and therefore resource grade).

-The uranium resource availability in |name| is based on the Red Book *Uranium 2024* (NEA and IAEA, 2025 :cite:`nea_iaea_uranium_2024`).
+The uranium resource availability in |MESSAGEix| is based on the Red Book *Uranium 2024* (NEA and IAEA, 2025 :cite:`nea_iaea_uranium_2024`).
 Narrative-specific adjustments are made by differentiating between uranium resource categories according to their extraction costs.